whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 2.1.
 Click **Things** under Manage at left navigation bar.

 2.2.
-Click **Create**.
+Click **Register a thing**.

 2.3.
 Click **Create a single thing**.

 2.4.
 Type **air_cleaner_demo** for the thing name.

 2.5.
-In applying a type to this thing section, select the type you create previously.
+In applying a type to this thing type section, select the type you create previously.

 2.6.
 Let another settings default, click **Next**.